Skip to content

 Use describe to discover what types a deployment exposes.

 Multi-variant types are listed by the bare name.
 Account captures both User and Group variants in a single pass.
-The plan splits them into separate create operations, ordered so that variants referenced by other variants appear first.
+The plan splits them into separate upsert operations, ordered so that variants referenced by other variants appear first.
+Each entry carries its @type, so apply matches it within the right variant.

 Singletons are accepted anywhere in the positional list.
-The generated plan emits an update operation per singleton (with the current value), since singletons cannot be destroyed or created.
+The generated plan emits an update operation per singleton (with the current value), since singletons cannot be destroyed, created, or upserted.
+Because an update simply overwrites the singleton’s fields, it is idempotent by nature.

 Any field that references another object (id<Type>, set<id<Type>>, map<id<Type>, ...>, and any such reference nested inside an embedded object) is translated to the #<prefix>-<server-id> form during export.